OmerTroy85/skytest/readme.md

 ```

 ### Working
 Three types of users are able to log in the system.
-Admins can maniuplate records of all three types.
+Admins can manipulate records of all three types.
 User can manipulate bloggers information and bloggers can only add blogs.

 ### Features
 1. Authentication system through ajax and passport.
 Routes are defined in web and api.php